Highlights from the Revenge of Odysseus

-Highlights from the Revenge of Odysseus is the sixth EP by American power metal band Manowar, released digitally on streaming services on June 22, 2022.
+Highlights from the Revenge of Odysseus is the sixth EP by American heavy metal band Manowar, released digitally on streaming services on June 22, 2022.
 The EP is based on the Odyssey, Homer's tale of the great hero Odysseus and his long and perilous quest to return to his wife and son, and is a sampler of a bigger work to be released.
 The tracks premiered worldwide at the "Release Athens" festival in Athens Greece on 22 June 2022.
 The same one where they also started "The Revenge of Odysseus" anniversary tour.

 Composition

-For the EP, Manowar had gone to great lengths to honor the historic tale, similar to what they had done previously on tracks such as their infamous 28-minute tale "Achilles, Agony, and Ecstasy in Eight Parts."
+For the EP, Manowar has gone to great lengths to honor the historic tale, similar to what they have done previously on tracks such as their 28-minute tale "Achilles, Agony and Ecstasy in Eight Parts."